Skip to content

 codex mcp get cov-loupe

-# Remove if needed
+# Remove if needed (check codex documentation for scope options if applicable)

 codex mcp remove cov-loupe